 Soondae is known as tteokbboki’s best friend.
 Yes, it goes so well with tteokbokki.
-You can easily find street vendors even selling the combo tteoksoon (tteok from tteokbokki, soon from soondae).
+You can easily find street vendors selling the combo – ‘tteok soon’ (tteok from tteokbokki, soon from soondae).

 Soondae dipping sauces are different depending on the region in Korea.
-When you order soondae at the street vendor in Seoul or Gyenggi province, salt is served for dipping.
-However, if you visit Busan, which is the second largest city in Korea, then they will offer you soondae with makjang (a sauce made from doenjang and gochujang).
+For example, when you order soondae from a street vendor in Seoul or Gyenggi province, salt is served for dipping.
+However, when you visit Busan, the second largest city in Korea, they will offer you soondae with makjang (a sauce made from doenjang and gochujang).

 3. 컵밥 (Cupbab: Rice in a Cup)

 This is a bowl of rice served with toppings.
 The only difference is that the bowl is replaced with a cup.
-In other words, cupbab is rice topped with various toppings in a paper cup.
-So it’s literally called cupbab since it’s cup plus bap (rice Korean).
+In other words, a cupbab is rice topped with various toppings in a paper cup.

 4. 만두 (Mandu: Korean Dumplings)

-Mandu are Korean dumplings that are commonly filled with minced meat (usually pork), tofu, green onions, garlic, glass noodles.
-It’s another famous street food that is eaten as a meal.
+Mandu are Korean dumplings commonly filled with minced meat (usually pork), tofu, green onions, garlic, and glass noodles.
+It’s another famous street food that is enjoyed as a complete meal.

-In Korea there are many different varieties of Mandu, but usually two types can be found on the street: meat dumpling and kimchi dumpling.
-You can go for one type or ask the vendor to put half of each in a takeaway box.
+In Korea, there are many varieties of Mandu, but usually, two types can be found on the street: meat dumplings and kimchi dumplings.
+You can go for one kind or ask the vendor to put half of each type in a takeaway box.

 5. 닭강정 (Dakgangjeong: Sweet Crispy Korean Fried Chicken)

-Dak means chicken in Korean, so yes, it’s a stir-fried chicken marinated in sauce.
-There are various types depending on the sauce, but the most common dakgangjeong is the one with sweet chili sauce.
+Dak means chicken in Korean, so this is a stir-fried chicken marinated in sauce.
+There are various sauces, but the most common dakgangjeong is sweet chili.

-Some dakgangjeong street vendors are so popular that you have to wait hours to taste it and some people even come from other regions just to taste the dakganjeong sold at an specific street stall.
+Some dakgangjeong street vendors are so popular that you’ll have to queue for hours to taste it.
+People even travel from other regions just to taste the dakganjeong sold at a specific famous street stall.

 6. 어묵 (Eomuk: Korean Fish Cake)

 Eomuk is a popular dish made with dough and powdered fish.
-Fish cakes are usually dipped in salty soy sauce seasoned with green onions and sesame oil.
-Depending on the size, skewers of fish cake cost 50 cents to 1 dollar, which is often the cheapest food on the street.
+Fish cakes are typically dipped in salty soy sauce seasoned with green onions and sesame oil.
+Fish cake skewers are among the cheapest foods on the street.

-There are two types of fish cakes, folded and zigzagged, and a long fish cake.
-The taste and amount are similar, but the long fish cake has the advantage of maintaining a hot and bouncy texture for a longer time, and the folded and zigzagged fish cake is well simmered in broth and has a soy sauce taste.
+Fish cakes come in two distinctive types: folded and zigzagged, or elongated.
+The taste and size are similar, but the long fish cake can maintain a hot and fluffy texture for longer.
+On the other hand, the folded and zigzagged fish cake is well-simmered in broth and has a stronger umami taste.